 What is it?

-- Rekit is a toolkit for building scalable web applications with React, Redux and React-router.
+- Rekit is a toolkit for building scalable web applications with React, Redux, and React-router.
 It’s an all-in-one solution for creating modern React apps.

-It provides you with the capability for code generation, dependency diagraming, refactoring, building, unit tests, and a meaningful way to navigate code.
+This react IDE provides you with the capability for code generation, dependency diagraming, refactoring, building, unit tests, and a meaningful way to navigate code.

 Rekit creates applications bootstrapped by the Create React App tool and has the capability to scale, test, and maintain easily.

-- It helps you focus on business logic rather than dealing with massive libraries, patterns, configurations etc.
+- It helps you focus on business logic rather than dealing with massive libraries, patterns, configurations, etc.

-- Comes with powerful tools like Rekit Studio which is the real IDE for React/Redux development and command line tools to create/rename/move/delete project elements like components, actions etc.
+- Comes with powerful tools like Rekit Studio which is the real IDE for React/Redux development and command line tools to create/rename/move/delete project elements like components, actions, etc.

 - Rekit can do code generation, dependency diagraming, refactoring, building, unit tests, and a meaningful way to navigate code.